 - Manage stress

-The Riordan Clinic Inflammation Profile can provide you and your healthcare provider with important information that will identify any deficiencies that could increase your risk of inflammation and any current problems that need attention.
+The Riordan Clinic Inflammation Profile can provide you and your healthcare provider with vital information to identify any deficiencies that could increase your risk of inflammation and any current problems that need attention.
 Important measures in your report will include:

-- C-reactive protein (CRP), which is a marker for inflammation, including arterial inflammation.
+- C-reactive protein (CRP) is a marker for inflammation, including arterial inflammation.
 Harvard researchers found that men with higher CRP levels—approximately 2 milligrams per liter (mg/L) or greater—had three times the risk of heart attack and twice the risk of stroke as men with little or no chronic inflammation.

-- Antioxidants, which are substances found in many fruits and vegetables and can be taken in the form of a supplement.
+- Antioxidants are substances found in many fruits and vegetables and can be taken as a supplement.
 They are substances that may prevent some kinds of cell damage and support anti-inflammation.

-- Essential fatty acids, which are fats that the body is unable to make on its own and must be ingested through food or supplements and are connected to the inflammatory process.
+- Essential fatty acids are fats that the body is unable to make on its own and must be ingested through food or supplements and are connected to the inflammatory process.

 Your Inflammation Profile results will provide you with next steps for any areas of concern or any deficiencies that may need to be addressed.